nodejs/Release/GOVERNANCE.md

 * Move their GPG key in nodejs/node [README.md](https://github.com/nodejs/node/#release-keys) to the 'Other keys used to sign some previous releases' section.
 * Open a PR in [nodejs/docker-node](https://github.com/nodejs/docker-node/) to remove their GPG key from [node.keys](https://github.com/nodejs/docker-node/blob/main/keys/node.keys).
 * Ensure they are moved to 'Emeritus - Releasers team' in the nodejs/release [README](https://github.com/nodejs/Release/blob/main/README.md).
+* Remove them from the `#nodejs-release-private` team on the OpenJS Slack.

 Releasers are not automatically removed from the wider Release WG.